uhd-urz/elAPI/README.md

 unsafe_api_token_warning: yes
 ```

-We can get an overview of detected configurations.
+You can get an overview of detected configurations.

 ```shell
 $ elapi show-config
 ```

-If both `host` and `api_token` are detected, we are good to go!
+If both `host` and `api_token` are detected, you are good to go!

 ## Usage